xavibenjamin/brightlycolored.org/styleguide.md

 title: Style Guide
 exclude_from_search: true
 permalink: /styleguide/
-excerpt: Style guide for The Bold Report.
+excerpt: Style guide for Brightly Colored.
 ---
 {% figure small__right /uploads/2013/09/tim_680x510.jpg "Use the <code>.small__right</code> class for this particular styling." %}

-This page exists to show the different components and pieces of *The Bold Report*.
+This page exists to show the different components and pieces of *Brightly Colored*.
 More than anything, I maintain it because I think style guides are interesting.

 This website is currently set in Whitney for primary and secondary text, and Whitney Condensed for headings.